Surface Functional Renormalization Group for Layered Quantum Materials: Conclusion

 Notably, some of these spin density wave instabilities are peaked at incommensurate transfer momentum $\bvec q$ and at the same time have dominant contributions in non-trivial formfactor shells.
 The fermion bilinears corresponding to the order are

 with equal weight on the degenerate values of $\bvec q$.
 Such incommensurate spin-density-wave order on the next-nearest-neighbor formfactor $f^{A_1}_2(\bvec k)$ could potentially lead to complex superpositions, i.e., chiral spin-bond order.
 As a next step, we suggest to scrutinize the chiral spin-density-wave ordering in a mean-field decoupling, potentially combining it with the vertex obtained from FRG.
+We note that this poses a numerical challenge, as (i)~the full three-dimensional structure needs to be considered in order to obtain the free energy at fixed filling and (ii)~the value of $\bvec q$ close to $(\pi,\pi)$ requires large supercells to render it commensurate.

 Furthermore, the current study could be extended by the following points: First, we propose to include longer-ranged interactions.
 These are known to drive charge-density wave ordering in the two-dimensional case, so we hypothesize that they could transit to charge-bond ordered phenomena (given the behavior of the spin-density-wave).
 Second, it could be instructive to incorporate frequency dependent self-energies in the flow to analyze the evolution of quasiparticle weights under interactions.
 Third, one could include interaction effects of the bulk on mean-field level, i.e., use $\Sigma_\mathrm{MF}$ instead of $\Sigma_0$ for the calculation of the surface Green's function.
 In the future, we plan to employ the surface FRG to characterize interaction effects in an unbiased manner in more realistic models, including the renormalization of interactions in correlated subspaces~\cite{bigi2024pomeranchuk}.
 Some intriguing examples include surface states in Weyl semimetals~\cite{laubach2016density, armitage2018weyl, xiong2021spin, kundu2022broken, liu2022observation} or (three dimensional) topological insulators~\cite{neupert2015interacting, lundgren2017nematic, rachel2018interacting}.
 The incorporation of phonon-induced interactions into the FRG would allow to investigate the interplay of conventional~\cite{maeland2025phonon, maeland2025mechanism} and unconventional mechanisms for surface superconductivity in systems like PtBi\textsubscript2 and beyond.
 Notably, the methodology presented within the scope of this work is straightforwardly applicable to the study of interface effects in three-dimensional heterostructures, and as such could shed light on, e.g., superconductivity at the LAO/STO interface~\cite{gariglio2015electron, scheurer2015topological}.